vrinek/MTG-collection/README.md

 * Remove cards from collection
 * Display cards for import in deckbox.org
 * Keep time of when a card was added to the collection
+* Export CSV for better import into deckbox.org

 ## Future features